Afro-Asians: New immigration

 New interest in Kenya's natural resources has attracted over $1 billion of investment from Chinese firms.
 This has propelled new development in Kenya's infrastructure with Chinese firms bringing in their own male workers to build roads.
 The temporary residents usually arrive without their spouses and families.
 Thus, a rise of incidents involving local college-aged females has resulted in an increased rate of Afro-Chinese infant births to single Kenyan mothers.

 In Kenya there is a trend of the following influx of Chinese male workers in Kenya with a growing number of abandoned babies of Chinese men who fathered children with local women, causing concern.

 Madagascar

-The population of Madagascar is primarily a mixture of various degrees of Austronesian and Bantu settlers from Southeast Asia (Borneo) and Southeast Africa (primarily Mozambique), respectively.
-Years of intermarriages created the Malagasy people.
-They primarily speak Malagasy, an Austronesian language with some Bantu influences.

-In the study of "The Dual Origin of the Malagasy in Island Southeast Asia and East Africa: Evidence from Maternal and Paternal Lineages" shows the Bantu maternal origin to be 38% and Paternal 51% while the Southeast Asian paternal to be 34% and maternal 62%.
-In the study of Malagasy, autosomal DNA shows the highlanders ethnic group like Merina are almost an even mixture of Southeast Asian and Bantu origin, while the coastal ethnic group have much higher Bantu mixture in their autosomal DNA suggesting they are mixture of new Bantu migrants and the already established highlander ethnic group.
-Maximum-likelihood estimates favour a scenario in which Madagascar was settled approximately 1,200 years ago by a very small group of women of approximately 30.
-The Malagasy people existed through intermarriages between the small founding population.

-Intermarriage between native Malagasy women and Chinese men were not uncommon.
+Intermarriage between native Malagasy women and Chinese men was not uncommon.
 Several thousand Cantonese men intermarried and cohabited with Malagasy women.
 98% of the Chinese traced their origin from Guangdong, specifically the Cantonese district of Shunde.
 For example, the census alone in 1954 census found 1,111 "irregular" Chinese-Malagasy unions and 125 legitimate, i.e., legally married, partnerships.
 Most offspring were registered by their mothers under a Malagasy name.

+More generally, the Malagasy as a whole are often described as the oldest Blasian population in human history, possessing varying degrees of Austronesian and Bantu ancestry.
+They indeed descend—to different degrees depending on the ethnic groups—from Bantu Africans and Banjar sailors.